19hours/sg-statutes/Acts/Companies Act.md

 Amount (in cash, shares or debentures) payable to each separate vendor.

-Amount (if any) paid or payable (in cash, shares or debentures) for any such property, specifying amount (if any) paid or payable for goodwill.
+Amount (if any) paid or payable (in cash, shares or debentures) for any such property, specifying amount (if any) paid or payable for goodwill

 Total purchase price $ _______